 - Approximately 470 enrolled students.

-Encouraging women and minority students in the field of engineering is important to educators and industry alike.
+Encouraging women and underrepresented minority students in the field of engineering is important to educators and industry alike.
 Our faculty, who serve as mentors to the students, have diverse backgrounds and experiences, and are motivated to increase the diversity of undergraduate students.
 Visit our Women and Minorities page to learn more.

 Living in Corvallis

 Corvallis is a small, friendly college town that is consistently ranked high for livability.
 In 2013, it was ranked at the #5 best college town in the nation by the American Institute of Economic Research, the 12th best small place for business and careers by Forbes Magazine, and one of the top five cities for entrepreneurs by Entrepreneur Magazine.
 An hour’s drive of the Pacific Coast and two hours from the Cascades and high desert, Corvallis is an ideal site to live and work.
 Visit our Life in Corvallis page to learn more.